2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 2025 Chevy Traverse Models

-2025 Chevy Traverse Models are available in six trim levels: LS, LT Cloth, LT Leather, RS, Premier, and High Country.
+2025 Traverse Models are available in six trim levels: LS, LT Cloth, LT Leather, RS, Premier, and High Country.

 2025 Chevy Traverse Color

-New paint options this year are Radiant Red Tintcoat and Sterling Grey Metallic.
+2025 Traverse new paint options this year are Radiant Red Tintcoat and Sterling Grey Metallic.

 2025 Chevy Traverse

-Favorite Features
+2025 Traverse Favorite Features

 WIRELESS APPLE CARPLAY/ANDROID AUTO